Top Rated Rhinoplasty in New York

 Nose Surgery (rhinoplasty) includes a number of procedures, which can change the appearance and/or improve the function of the nose.
 Cosmetic and functional procedures are often combined in a single operative session so that you both look better and breathe better.
-Nose surgery has advanced in recent years, giving the plastic surgeon and the patient more options than ever before.
+Rhinoplasty has advanced in recent years, giving the plastic surgeon and the patient more options than ever before.

 In the past, rhinoplasty was done using a “cookie cutter” approach.
 Dr. Tehrani now has the ability to “customize” your procedure based upon your specific needs and anatomy.
 With the emphasis on diagnosis and with the aid of cosmetic computerized imaging, he will create a plan to obtain the most satisfying result.